CarlosReyesV/Web-Page-Tamales-Fiesta-Mexicana-v2/README.md

 # Web-Page-with-CMS-v2
-## Designed for the enterprise "Tamales Fiesta Mexicana".
+## Designed as a project, for the enterprise "Tamales Fiesta Mexicana".
 Created with PHP, HTML, CSS and JavaScript.
 This web page is designed to make CRUD (Create, Read, Update, Delete) operations, for inventory and company stock.
 Connection made with MySQL and database created in phpMyAdmin.

 The "admin" folder, contains the CMS (Content Management System), with all PHP and CSS respective files.